rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ### Property-based Construction

-This is the most elegant and maintainable inline construction style, you specify the 'new' keyword, the class name and, in square brackets, a comma-separated list of name-value pairs for each JavaBean property.
+This is the most elegant and maintainable inline construction style, you specify the `new` keyword, the class name and, in square brackets, a comma-separated list of name-value pairs for each JavaBean property.
 Benerator uses a default constructor and the corresponding set...() methods to initialize the object.